laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-- Hello.
-I am Laurent Perrinet, a researcher in computational neuroscience and currently a research director at CNRS at the Institute of Neurosciences of Timone in Marseille.
-Thank you for inviting me to participate in this seminar of the "NeuroMathematics" team at the intersection of mathematics and life sciences.
+Hello.
+I am Laurent Perrinet, a researcher in computational neuroscience and currently a research director at CNRS at the Institute of Neurosciences of la Timone in Marseille.
+Thank you for inviting me to participate in this "NeuroMathematics" seminar at the intersection of mathematics and neuroscience.

-- I have an engineering background, which could have led me to pursue a career at Airbus rather than becoming a scientist, especially in a field of biology like neuroscience.
-But it is thanks to the encounters I had through my mathematics professor, Manuel Samuelides, that I became interested in the world of neural networks at the end of my engineering studies.
+As an engineer by training, I could have pursued a career in aeronautics rather than becoming a scientist in neuroscience.
+However, through my mathematics professor Manuel Samuelides, I discovered neural networks at the end of my engineering studies.

-- It is also thanks to him that I was able to follow a university education in cognitive sciences (now called the CogMaster in 1998), and I would like to pay tribute to Jean Petitot in this regard.
-It was in his course during this training that I discovered the possibility of linking the statistics found in natural images with principles that can be found in the central nervous system.
-It was a real revelation, and I also want to thank him for his patience in guiding me towards the various training programs I could follow to continue my path...
-This seminar is therefore a real return to the roots as I will be able to present the progress of my research since my DEA on exactly this subject!
+Thanks to him, I was able to study cognitive sciences (now CogMaster) in 1998.
+I particularly want to acknowledge Jean Petitot - in his course I discovered how natural image statistics could link to principles in the central nervous system.
+This was a revelation, and I'm grateful for his guidance in my academic path.
+Today's seminar represents a return to these roots, as I'll present my research progress since my DEA thesis on this very topic.

 {{< /speaker_note >}}